 - Do not skip the step of flouring the shrimp prior to dipping into the breading.
 This flour is what keeps the batter on the shrimp when coating in coconut and later when frying.

 - Breaded shrimp can be kept in the refrigerator for up to 24 hours until frying.

 - Make sure the oil is hot enough before adding shrimp.
 This will keep the batter from absorbing oil and falling off of the shrimp.

 - You can use a thermometer to check the oil is 350⁰F or you can use my cheater method.
 I use a chopstick.
 If the chopstick begins to bubble when it is placed into the center of the oil in the pot, the oil is ready.

 - Fry the shrimp in batches.
 I use a saucepan and fry 5 to 6 shrimp at a time.

 - Use a kitchen spider for removing the coconut shrimp from the oil to minimize knocking off the coconut.

-- Skim any coconut that did fall off the shrimp during cooking between batches to prevent burnt coconut from sticking to the new shrimp.
+- Skim any coconut that did fall off the shrimp during cooking between batches to prevent the burnt coconut from sticking to the new shrimp.